install.packages("devtools")

 In this study we examine whether automated checks reduce the amount of errors that researchers make in scientific manuscripts. method Method and Participants 2 1 1 to_err_is_human.xml

-All data needed to reproduce these analyses is available from https://osf.io/5tbm9 and code is available from https://osf.io/629bx. results Results 3 1 1 to_err_is_human.xml
+All data needed to reproduce the analyses in Table 1 is available from https://osf.io/5tbm9 and code is available from the OSF. results Results 3 1 1 to_err_is_human.xml

 It seems automated tools can help prevent errors by providing researchers with feedback about potential mistakes, and researchers feel the app is useful. discussion Discussion 4 1 1 to_err_is_human.xml